Section sign: Origin

 Two possible origins are often posited for the section sign: most probably, that it is a ligature formed by the combination of two S glyphs (from the Latin signum sectiōnis).
 Some scholars, however, are skeptical of this explanation.

 Others have theorized that it is an adaptation of the Ancient Greek (paragraphos), a catch-all term for a class of punctuation marks used by scribes with diverse shapes and intended uses.

 The modern form of the sign, with its modern meaning, has been in use since the 15th century.

-In literature
+Other usages for the symbol

-In Jaroslav Hašek's The Good Soldier Švejk, the symbol is used repeatedly to mean "bureaucracy".
-In his English translation of 1930, Paul Selver translated it as "red tape".
+In Jaroslav Hašek's The Good Soldier Švejk, the symbol is used repeatedly to mean "bureaucracy"; Paul Selver translated it as "red tape" in his 1930 English translation.

+In The Sims and SimCity video game franchises, the § symbol represents the fictional "Simoleon" in-game currency.